SIMEXP/psom/how_to_use_psom.md

 *********************************************
 All jobs have been successfully completed.
 ```
-It is also possible to remove jobs from the pipeline.

 ## Restart a job
 This last section deals with a kind of peculiar and tricky situation.
 Imagine that you want to change the options of a job, but the inputs of this job were deleted to save space (by the `cleanup` job).
 If it is still possible to rebuild the inputs using other jobs of the pipeline, PSOM will sort it out for you.
 Let's force the job the options of `fft`, which job is incidentally using the output of `tseries1`, and restart the pipeline :